bbejeck/bbejeck.github.io/_posts/2024-02-14-sliding_window_over_query.md

 4. A range definition specifying the range to go back 1 minute in results

-5. The name the average calculation column
+5. The name of the average calculation column

 So, this query will give us a running average of temperatures grouped by region but all rows.
 You can also specify the range as a count of rows from the current row.
 In Flink SQL, the `ORDER BY` is required and only works with ascending time attributes.
 The [range defintions](https://nightlies.apache.org/flink/flink-docs-release-1.18/docs/dev/table/sql/queries/over-agg/#range-definitions) come in two forms: